Mathewvanh/QKAN_Implementation/CP-KAN_reproducibility/README.md

-# CP-KAN Optimization Comparison (Jane Street) - Reproducibility Package
+# CP-KAN / MLP Comparison & Degradation Study - Reproducibility Package

-This directory contains the code to reproduce the comparison of different polynomial degree optimization methods (QUBO, Integer Programming, Evolutionary Algorithm, Greedy Heuristic) for the Chebyshev Polynomial KAN (CP-KAN) model on the Jane Street Market Prediction dataset.
+This directory contains the code to run experiments comparing Fixed KAN models (with potential structure optimization like Greedy Heuristic) against standard MLPs.
+It also includes functionality to perform a follow-up degradation study on the best-performing models identified during a grid search.

 ## Files

+*   `main.py`: The main entry point script to run experiments based on a configuration file.
+*   `experiment_runner.py`: Contains the `ExperimentRunner` class that handles data loading, model initialization (FixedKAN, MLP, other KAN variants), grid search execution, single runs, degradation studies, training loops, metric calculation, and results saving/plotting.
-*   `CP_KAN.py`: Implementation of the `FixedKAN` model using Chebyshev polynomials and various degree optimization strategies.
+*   `CP_KAN.py`: Implementation of the `FixedKAN` model using Chebyshev polynomials and degree optimization strategies.
-*   `data_pipeline_js_config.py`: Dataclasses for configuration related to the Jane Street data pipeline.
-*   `data_pipeline.py`: Implements the data loading, preprocessing (quantile normalization), and splitting logic for the Jane Street dataset using Polars.
+*   `data_pipeline.py`: Implements data loading, preprocessing, and splitting for the Jane Street dataset using Polars.
-*   `optimization_tuner.py`: Class that orchestrates the hyperparameter grid search and comparison of optimization methods.
-*   `run_optimization_comparison.py`: The main script to execute the comparison experiment.
-*   `config_js_opt_comparison.yaml`: Configuration file defining data paths, experiment parameters, and hyperparameter grids.
+*   `data_pipeline_js_config.py`: Dataclasses for configuration related to the Jane Street data pipeline (`DataConfig`).
+*   `kanlayer_easytsf.py`: Contains implementations of various alternative KAN layers (Wavelet, Fourier, Jacobi, etc.) adapted from EasyTSF.
+*   `configs/`: Directory containing example YAML configuration files.
+    *   `config_js_grid_search_degradation.yaml`: Example config to run a grid search for KAN/MLP on Jane Street and automatically generate a config file for a follow-up degradation study.
+    *   `config_js_grid_search_degradation_short.yaml`: A shorter version for quick testing.
 *   `requirements.txt`: Required Python packages.
 *   `README.md`: This file.